radrumond/timehetnet/readme.md

 python generate_test_set.py
 ```

-Since this leads to a random test set, we have fixed the random seed, but this can still lead to slight shifts in the reported results, but should be consistent in terms of improvement over baslines.
+We have fixed the random seed to create a consistent test set for this published code, but as it differs from the one used in the publication, results will differ slightly but should be consistent in terms of improvement over baselines.

 to generate fixed test sets.
 Keep in mind this process is random and will differ from our current experiments.